Why Some Papers Are Rejected After Minor Revisions

 3. Hidden Novelty Concerns Resurface

-Sometimes, reviewers initially tolerate borderline novelty, expecting clearer framing in revision.
+Reviewers may initially tolerate borderline novelty, expecting clearer positioning during revision.

 If the revised manuscript: